top of page

 Multiple bars are chosen to distribute pressure of the chest wall on the bars and to give a better overall contour and cosmetic result.

 Most patients need 2 bars with 34% of patients requiring a third bar.

 Dr. J uses FiberWire, a high weight, braided plastic suture to secure the bars to the ribs.

 She weaves the FiberWire around multiple points to reduce the chance of bar displacement.

 5.)
 Pain Management Techniques

 Dr J uses a poly-pharmacy approach to pain management.
-Pain is kept under control through the use of multiple medications, and during surgery an On-Q pain pump is inserted underneath the skin to deliver a numbing medication.*
+Pain is kept under control through the use of multiple medications, and during surgery, Dr J will more often use cryo-ablation to freeze the nerves and provide post-operative pain relief.
+For those who do not want cryo-ablation, Dr J will use an On-Q pain pump, by inserting a thin tube underneath the skin to deliver a numbing medication.

 bottom of page